Counties 4 Somerset North: Teams 2026-27

-Teams 2025-26
+Teams 2025–26

 Departing were Bristol Telephone Area (runners-up) promoted to Counties 3 Somerset North.
 Yatton II were league winners but could not be promoted as Yatton were already in the league above.

 St Bernadettes Old Boys II (4th) did not return for the new season.

 Wells II (8th) moved on a level transfer back to Counties 4 Somerset South.

-Chew Valley III had been promoted to Counties 3 Somerset North for season 2024-25 but withdrew and re-enter the leagues at the bottom of the pyramid.
-Oldfield Old Boys II also withdrew from Counties 3 Somerset North in 2024-25 and similarly re-joined the leagues a level below.
+Chew Valley III had been promoted to Counties 3 Somerset North for season 2024–25 but withdrew and re-entered the leagues at the bottom of the pyramid.
+Oldfield Old Boys II also withdrew from Counties 3 Somerset North in 2024–25 and similarly re-joined the leagues a level below.